How To Avoid Cash Flow Mistakes and

 Mark brings a valuable operational perspective as well as financial management, banking, insurance, and risk management experience with public and private companies.
 As President of Creekside Consulting Company, Mark has advised senior executives with technology and non-technology companies on financial and operational issues as a part-time CFO or COO.

-We provide company owners with the knowledge needed to address specific business problems with a flexible and affordable alternative to high-level expertise but not with the cost of hiring a full-time COO or CFO.
+His company provides business owners with the knowledge needed to address specific business problems with a flexible and affordable alternative to high-level expertise but not with the cost of hiring a full-time COO or CFO.

 Bruce Follansbee, from Expense Reduction Analysts (ERA).
-ERA has found that most companies do a good job of managing their core expenses, but yet they are still leaving 10%-30% on the table across many large overhead expense categories.
+ERA has found that most companies do a good job of managing their core expenses, however, when it comes to non-core or indirect expenses, they are still leaving 10%-30% on the table across many large overhead expense categories.
 ERA has over 600 consultants that validate this every day, and they continue to surprise companies by how much, and where, they find additional savings for their ERA clients.

-I will begin the presentation by exploring how these levels of savings are still possible, without any sacrifice to supplier quality or service.
+He will reveal how these levels of savings are still possible, without any sacrifice to supplier quality or service.

-- With twenty-five years of experience in recovering additional cash flow for clients, ERA is in a unique position to describe the specific dynamics in the customer-supplier relationship that contribute to this problem, and
+With twenty-five years of experience in finding hidden cash flow in clients’ overhead expenses, ERA is in a unique position to describe the specific dynamics in the customer-supplier relationship that contribute to this problem, and

 The largest segment of the presentation is dedicated to sharing the Top 10 Best Practices that will show the audience how they can get similar results as ERA and take their expense management strategies from good to exceptional.
 We will describe key principles that financial executives will be able to implement in their own organizations to begin recovering significant cash flow to put back to work in their business.
 Detailed examples designed for an executive audience will be provided to help illustrate each of the principles to ensure understanding.